jonasjberg/autonameow/tests/README.md

   USAGE:  unit_runner.sh ([OPTIONS])

   OPTIONS:  -h   Display usage information and exit.
+            -c   Enable checking unit test coverage.
             -w   Write HTML test reports to disk.
                  Note: the "raw" log file is always written.
             -q   Suppress output from test suites.

   All options are optional.
-Default behaviour is to export test result reports and print the test results to stdout/stderr in real-time.
+Default behaviour is to not write any reports and print the test results to stdout/stderr in real-time.
 ```